 By Sasha A. from Albury, NSW

 Parsley plants attract swallowtail butterfly caterpillars.
 Plus, an adult swallowtail will lay its eggs on the leaves of your parsley plants.
-You don't want this near your lettuce plants.
-The best companion plants for parsley are chives, peppers, onions., tomatoes, roses, corn and asparagus.

 I just read that potatoes and garlic are not best friends.
 I just planted potatoes about 2-3 feet from winter garlic.
 Do I need to move them?
 The garlic will be harvested early July.